 Arrive at least 15 minutes before your pre-booked time at the entrance of the Palace The entry ticket includes access to the Apostolic Palace and a tour with dedicated audio-guide (available languages: Italian, English, Spanish, German, French and Russian) or with a guided tour for large groups.

-DURATION The duration of the tour is approx. 60 minutes.
+DURATION The duration of the tour is approx. 1 h.

 Meeting point: Castel Gandolfo, near the main entrance of the Apostolic Palace (Piazza della Libertà)